pipebots/ros2-gazebo-simple-motor-plugin/docker/README.md

 The X authority code that was previously used seems to not be needed any more and has been removed from the code.

-Only tested using docker for Ubuntu 20.04LTS ewith ROS2 Foxy on an Ubuntu 18.04LTS host.
+Only tested using docker for Ubuntu 20.04LTS with ROS2 Foxy on an Ubuntu 18.04LTS host.

 Batch files need to be written for Windows PCs.